bill-long/angular-rich-text-diff/README.md

 The idea for this approach came from a [stackoverflow answer](http://stackoverflow.com/questions/2132914/is-there-a-js-diff-library-against-htmlstring-just-like-google-diff-match-patch?rq=1).
 I couldn't find an actual implementation anywhere, so I created one.

+## Dependencies

+### ngSanitize

-Note that you will need to include angular-sanitize.js in your project, as this directive depends on ngSanitize in order to display the resulting HTML.
+You will need to include angular-sanitize.js in your project, as this directive depends on ngSanitize in order to display the resulting HTML.

+### google-diff-match-patch

+This dependency is declared in the bower.json, but you will still need to be sure to include the google-diff-match-patch.js file in your project.

+## Usage

 To use the directive, add it to your app's dependencies: